wandb/docs/docs/guides/runs/intro.md

 1. Navigate to the W&B App UI at [https://wandb.ai/home](https://wandb.ai/home).
 2. Navigate to the W&B project you specified when you initialized the run.
-3. Within your project's workspace, you will see a table labeled **Runs**.
-This table lists all the runs that are in your project.
-From the list of runs shown, select the run you want to view.
+3. Within your project's workspace, select the **Runs** tab.
 4. Select the **Overview** tab.

-Within the **Run path** field, you will find the unique run ID.
+W&B displays the unique run ID in the **Run path** field.
+The run path consists of the name of your team, the name of the project, and the run ID.
 The unique ID is the last part of the run path.
-The run path consists of the name of your team, the name of the project, and the run ID.

 For example, in the proceeding image, the unique run ID is `9mxi1arc`: